basacul/EDACourseProject/README.md

 ## In this repository

 You can find all the .R scripts for each of its plots.
 The two .RDS files belong to the data set and provide the input for the scripts.
+Furthermore you can find 3 .csv files that help to understand the data for the according scripts.